vene/vene.github.io/content/blog/mirror.md

 $$

 In deep learning, we typically use stochastic flavors that nonetheless perform well and are efficient.
-Here, we will focus on a "nice", differentiable $f$, and we will see that, even in this case, constraints quickly complicate things.
+Here, we will focus on a relatively nice example: a convex quadratic function $f$.
+We will see that, even in this case, constraints quickly complicate things.

 **Why constrain?**